michaelt16/WEB2-Assignment2-PopMovie-App/README.md

 This is a movie App called PopMovie created in WEB2: Devlopment of Web Application.
 This was created using HTML, CSS, PHP, JAVASCRIPT, MYSQL.

-Make sure to view the project in Laptop L or Mobile L
+Make sure to view the project in Laptop L or Mobile L. Some of the pages are broken in Mobile L ATM (WIP)